 All calculations take into account specific provisions as in place in Directive 2009/28/EC following its amendment by Directive (EU) 2015/1513 of the European Parliament and of the Council of 9 September 2015 amending Directive 98/70/EC relating to the quality of petrol and diesel fuels and amending Directive 2009/28/EC on the promotion of the use of energy from renewable sources.

 An important aspect to take into account when interpreting data is statistical revisions.
 The latest data for 2005 shows a small variation with respect to data available during the preparation and adoption of the Directive in 2007-2008.
-Changes are due to revisions in data sets transmitted by reporting countries in response to annual energy questionnaires.
+Changes are due to revisions in data sets transmitted by reporting countries in their annual energy questionnaires.
 As a consequence of the Renewable Energy Directive and the requirement of the Energy Statistics Regulation to report detailed energy consumption data in households, countries are monitoring much closer the flows of renewable energy commodities in their economies.
-A very significant case is the consumption of biomass, where countries are launching new more detailed surveys that allow them to capture more data on the final energy consumption of biomass.
-As a consequence, several countries are revising their data leading to an increase in their share of energy from renewable sources (e.g. Croatia, France, Lithuania, Hungary and recently Poland).
+A very significant case is the consumption of biomass, where countries are launching new more detailed surveys that result in higher quantities of biomass and therefore an increase of the final energy consumption of biomass.
+As a consequence of several countries revising their data, significant increases have been observed in their share of energy from renewable sources (e.g. Croatia, France, Lithuania, Hungary and recently Poland).
 In the case of Croatia, due to the revision of data for biomass consumption in households, the updated data indicates that this country was above its 2020 target already in 2004 (the first year for which values are available).
 The revision of final energy consumption of biomass in Poland has allowed this country to achieve its 2020 target, despite being more than 3 percentage points below before this revision took place.

 Gross final consumption of energy is defined in the Renewable Energy Directive 2009/28/EC as the energy commodities delivered for energy purposes to industry, transport, households, services (including public services), agriculture, forestry and fisheries, including the consumption of electricity and heat by the energy branch for electricity and heat production and including losses of electricity and heat in distribution and transmission.